nesevis/exhaust/docs/dissertation-comparison.md

 ## 6. Test Case Reduction (Shrinking)

 The dissertation devotes §4.6 to validity-preserving shrinking and mutation.
-Exhaust's `Reducer` is a substantially expanded implementation of these ideas.
+Exhaust's BonsaiReducer is a substantially expanded implementation of these ideas, organised by a categorical framework (Sepulveda-Jimenez, "Categories of Optimization Reductions", 2026; see [academic-influences.md](academic-influences.md), Section 3).

 ### Dissertation's approach (§4.6.1–4.6.3)